Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - may be handed over in Switzerland only to companies with authorisation from the canton;

-- may be exported only with authorisation from the federal authority; and
+- may be exported only with authorisation from the federal authority and the consent of the transit and import state; and

 - may be accepted or imported only by companies with authorisation from the canton.